ICWeiner/FCUP-DissertationProject/Docs/Code Documentation/nornir_lib/Modules.md

 ## Implementing a new module

-To implement a module you may create a new class that inherits the methods in the ```CommandLibrary``` class found in "modules/module.py"
+To implement a module you may create a new class that inherits the methods in the ```CommandModule``` class found in "modules/module.py"

 Then you must provide your own implementation of the following methods: